hardiktrivedi0612/DS-FloodMax-Algorithm-Implementation/README.md

 	1) The project contains source code, README.txt, sample connectivity text files.
 	2) While executing the program the connectivity text file should be in the same folder as the java files.
-		Run the commands in the following order.
+	3) Run the commands in the following order.
-		3) javac Master.java
+		a) javac Master.java
-		4) java Master conn9.txt
+		b) java Master conn9.txt
-		5) Output should be visible on the console.
+	4) Output should be visible on the console.
 The leader will announce that he is the leader and each process will display that it has found the leader.
-		6) All threads will terminate.
+	5) All threads will terminate.

 --------------------------------------------------------------------------------------------------------------------------------------------------------